 Aftab disagreed with Morehead’s characterization that the critiques of psychiatry are destructive and harmful.
 He encouraged more debate and specified additional concerns to include:

-- Critiques of the Diagnostic & Statistical Manual of Mental Disorders (DSM), its limitation, and its misapplications
+- Critiques of the Diagnostic & Statistical Manual for Mental Disorders (DSM), its limitation, and its misapplications

-- Links between psychiatric professionals and the pharmaceutical industry
+- Links between psychiatric professionals and pharmaceutical industries

 - Medicalization of everyday distress and the risks of psychotropic “medicines”